 Pandas will help us in using the powerful dataframe object, which will be used throughout the code for building the artificial neural network in Python.

-Talib is a technical analysis library, which will be used to compute the RSI and Williams %R. These will be used as features for training our artificial neural network.
-We could add more features using this library.
+Ta-lib is a technical analysis library, which will be used to compute the RSI and Williams %R. These will be used as features in order to train our artificial neural network or ANN.
+We could add more features using this particular library.

-Random will be used to initialize the seed to a fixed number so that every time we run the code we start with the same seed.
+Random is used to initialise the seed to a fixed number.
+This is such that every time we run the code we start with the same seed.

 We then prepare the various input features which will be used by the artificial neural network learning for making the predictions.
 We define the following input features: